hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 ### Grading of experiments

-Graded work that you produce in- and outside the lab include prelab and in-lab documentation, chemical product, data analysis, and a written lab report.
-Each experiment is worth 10% of the final grade and each will have several components contributing to the score.
-See table below for details.
+Graded work that you produce in- and outside the lab include prelab documentation, experimental notes and observations, results (yield, spectroscopic data) and a written lab report.
+Each experiment contributes 10% to the final grade and will have several components (see table below for details).

 | Item                    | Value | Can be revised? |
 | ----------------------- | ----- | --------------- |